MRV-1/Product_Rating/README.md

 # Weighted Rating

 It consists of the section headings above.
 Product rating problem is frequently encountered in marketplaces.
-It aims to bring a perspective on how this problem should be handled for developers.
+It aims to bring a perspective on how this problem should be handled for developers.❓

-For detailed explanation, you can read my medium article below.
+For detailed explanation, you can read my medium article below. 🚀

 https://medium.com/@merveatasoy48/product-rating-62cb8079090d